-Read-only also known as write-protected, is a file system permission that only allows a user to read or copy stored data but not write new information or edit the existing data.
-You can set the read-only to the entire disk to prevent accidentally formatting.
+Read-only, also known as write-protected, is a file system permission that only allows a user to read or copy stored data but not write new information or edit the existing data.
+You can set the read-only to the entire disk to prevent accidental formatting.

 If you have an external HDD or USB drive which is write-protected or read-only, you can use one of the following methods to change it to read-write:-